marc0der/grails-itunes-services-plugin/README.txt

 Grails iTunes Services Plugin
 =============================

+Description

 A plugin for the Grails Framework that facilitates the integration with iTunes Web Services and Feeds.
-The plugin draws on the Rome libraries (https://rome.dev.java.net/) to parse and handle feed data, and then converts results into instances of an Album domain class.
+The plugin draws on the Rome libraries to parse and handle feed data, and then converts results into instances of an Album domain class.

-The net result: Wire a service into your controller, call a method, and receive back a list of Domain objects that can may be persisted or rendered directly in your GSP.
+The net result: Wire a service into your controller, call a method, and receive back a list of Domain objects that may be persisted or rendered directly in your GSP.

-Install plugin:
-In the root of your grails project, use the command line to install the plugin with:
-$ grails install-plugin itunes-services

-Use it:
+Feeds and Web Services

+The initial release focuses only on retrieving and processing RSS Feeds that iTunes exposes.
+Subsequent releases will include Artist and Album searches.
+The plugin will also expand beyond the realm of Music, and will include Apps, Podcasts, TV Programs, Films and Music Videos.
+Please let me know what else you would like from the plugin!

+Using It
-Add the following to your controller to use it:

-class DemoController {
+Add the following to your controller to use it: class DemoController {
     def itunesFeedsService

     ...